Your Essential Guide to Moving Supplies

 - Rubber bands or straps.
 Secure doors on furniture and lids on items like jewelry boxes with rubber bands.
 By using rubber bands you can avoid dealing with tape marks, too.
 Rubber bands are also useful for securing loose ends like electrical cords.

 Helping Hands to Get You Through

 Trying to move by yourself is a challenge for which most people are not up to task.
 Having some moving buddies to help you with packing, moving, and unpacking is the most essential of all the moving supplies.
 If your friends or family are not available to help the day of the move, consider hiring a moving company.
 It will be well worth the cost compared to putting all of your furniture and belongings at risk.
 Think of it this way, a new couch is going to cost you more than hiring a moving company for a couple of hours.

-Let Brute Box be the helping hand you need to get your move done quickly, smoothly, and as affordable as possible.
+Let Boxbee be the helping hand you need to get your move done quickly, smoothly, and as affordable as possible.